 When Dry Gultch Motors was up and running the "Fascination" concept car made a visit.
 This car was an airplane inspired vehicle made by the Highway Aircraft Corporation in Lakewood, Colorado.
 The original version was touted as being able to go 130 mph and had a propeller on the front!
 Although early prototypes had malfunctions with the propeller.
 This car uses a lot of aircraft design elements and does not look very practical at all to me!
 You can read more about it below.
 This gold version looks to be the later 1970s version of the red and white car.

 Check out the crazy rear fenders!
 I'll bet this would start to gain some altitude at speed- the opposite of what you want the rear tires to do!

 Designers will occasionally develop flights of fancy which would never in the wildest busi...

-Click here for early history of this designer!
+Click here for more info on this car!
 I really like these 1930s versions!

 View of the dash- looks like it has a fur covered headliner!